paulosilva/SwiftUIControls/README.md

 About
 --------

-I'll publish more controls on this project, so this project will be updated every time that I add a new control.
+I'll publish more controls on this project, so, keep toned.

 [LICENSE](LICENSE) :slightly_smiling_face: